ryanfb/backpack-export-xslt/README.md

 Backpack Export XSLT
 ====================

-Stylesheet for converting your 37signals/Basecamp [Backpack export XML](https://help.basecamp.com/backpack/questions/255-can-i-export-my-data-out-of-backpack) into a URL list for downloading assets and images.
-This is essential for getting a "full" backup of your account without having to go through and click+download every image, attachment, asset, etc. manually.
+Stylesheets for converting your 37signals/Basecamp [Backpack export XML](https://help.basecamp.com/backpack/questions/255-can-i-export-my-data-out-of-backpack) into usable, complete, static local backups.
+This is essential for getting a "full" backup of your account without having to go through and click+download every image, attachment, asset, page, etc. manually.
 As Backpack is "[retired](https://basecamp.com/backpack-retired)", you may want to do this on a regular basis if you plan to continue using Backpack.
 Alternately, you may just want to get your data out and retire your account.

 USAGE
 -----

+There are two stylesheets included:

+* `export2urls.xsl`: for turning your export XML into a list of image, thumbnail, and asset URLs to be downloaded
+* `export2html.xsl`: for turning your export XML into static local HTML (references downloaded images/assets)

+First, you'll want to generate the list of URLs of data not included in the export XML that you need to download:

     saxon -xsl:export2urls.xsl -s:export.xml -o:urls.txt